TheBinaryVision/Prashi-Care-Website/README.md

 [ ] Admin Dashboard: A private login area for the proprietor to view leads and manage staff schedules.

 📄 License & Rights
 © 2026 Prashi Care.
-All design, code, and architecture rights reserved by [Your Name Here].
+All design, code, and architecture rights reserved by [Roshan Vishwakarma].
 Unauthorized reproduction or distribution of the code logic is prohibited.